 Below: 1st photo - Several plants showing the drooping flower.
 2nd photo - The white petals reflex and extend behind the plane of the sepal bases by more than half their length.
 The curved tip of a style is visible.
 3rd photo - Like most large Trilliums, the lower portion of the stem takes on reddish colors while the upper is greenish.

 Notes: Nodding Trillium is indigenous to the Garden.
 Eloise Butler catalogued it on May 25, 1907.
-It was included on Martha Crone's 1951 Garden Census.
+It was included on Martha Crone's 1951 Garden Census; she had planted it in 1946.
 Gardener Cary George also planted it in 1993 and 1994.
 The plant is native to Minnesota.
 The reported distribution by county is widely scattered throughout the state with most concentration in the northern half and with most absences in the southern 1/3 which is somewhat opposite of the Drooping Trillium, T. flexipes, which is concentrated in the SE section.
 In North America it is found from Minnesota, Wisconsin and Alberta eastward to the coast, but not south of the old Mason-Dixon line.
-Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflora and T. nivale.
+Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflorum and T. nivale.